 Another thing the Wat Pho is famous for is Thai massage.
 This is Thailand’s center for traditional Thai massage.
 The stone walls hold inscriptions on massage techniques dating back to the reign of King Rama III.
 It is an excellent place to try a traditional Thai massage.
 There is also a massage school where classes on Thai massage can be taken.

 Chinatown which is one of the oldest districts of Bangkok is an experience that will not be easily forgotten with its endless number of restaurants, wooden shop houses and gold shops.
 This area located between the Chao Phraya river and Yaowarat road is a great place to pick up some souvenirs.
 The small shops on the narrow and busy streets sell everything imaginable at very affordable prices.

 Modern Bangkok is an impressing place with its high rise buildings, markets and highways and busy traffic.
 Many magnificent buildings like the Baiyoke Sky Hotel, the highest building in Thailand and the head office of Kasikorn bank on the river as well as many high rise condo buildings make up the skyline of this city.

 Marble temple + Temple of the Golden Buddha + Temple of the Reclining Buddha + Chinatown

-Private tour including transfers and entrance fees
+Half day private tour including guide, transfers and entrance fees